 The symptoms of PTSD can completely change the behavior and feelings of the stress survivor, affecting other people.
 Mental trauma can cause consequences that complicate the person’s communication with others, lead to withdrawal and closure.
 If you communicate with such a person, you need to know about the characteristic symptoms of the disease and learn some of the most effective recommendations for solving the problems.

-2. Don’t create stressful situationsptsd dating
+2. Don’t create stressful situations

 If a person is prone to PTSD, it is important to understand that he or she objectively has less strength and energy, gets tired faster, and reacts more strongly to negativity.
 The magic calls to get out of the comfort zone and ingenious advice like “be more positive” will not help in any way.
 You have to support such people every time they need it.